jolcara75/hscript/README.md

     }
   }
 ```
-> This Facebook.com hscript instructs Hola Unblocker requests to route through PROXY US agents on the Hola network
+> This Facebook.com hscript instructs Hola to route data through PROXY US agents on the Hola network
-(e.g. allows Iranian residents to freely use Facebook on Android).
-Note that routing all traffic through the Hola
-proxies is required for such a case, but should not be used in cases where not needed since this significantly slows down the browsing.
+(e.g. allows residents of an oppressive regime to freely use Facebook on Android).
+Note that routing all traffic through the Hola proxies is required for such a case, but should not be used in cases where not needed since this significantly slows down the browsing.

 ## API explained:
 * `name` *optional string*: **name of the hscript package**